 Getting Started

 This guide walks you through installing the theme and getting a working documentation site running locally.
-By the end, you’ll have a Jekyll site with VitePress-style navigation, sidebar, and styling.
+By the end, you’ll have a Jekyll site with VitePress-style navigation, a persistent sidebar, Turbo-powered internal page changes, polished default styling, and optional features beyond baseline VitePress.
+See VitePress Parity and Extensions to VitePress for the full scope.

 Add the gem